...

 75%

-In roughly three out of four studies, MI had significant and clinically relevant development, equalizing physiological (72%) and psychological (75%) diseases.
+In approximately three out of four studies, MI exhibited significant and clinically relevant development, resulting in equal physiological (72%) and psychological (75%) outcomes.

 Source: NCBI